visual-layer/fastdup/RUN.md

     Returns:
         A list of with all image file names of length X.
         An np matrix of shape X rows x 576 cols.
 Each row conform to feature vector os a single image.

+    Note:
+       When using tar, tgz, tar.gz or zip files, for each file a different features.dat and feature.dat.csv are created.

     Example:
         import fastdup